Getting Comfortable With The Basics

 • Create a PIN for logins and password changes.
 A PIN is critical to set up with your cellular carrier, as it’s a great defense against SIM hijacking.

-• Don’t use your smartphone phone number from your accounts, if possible.
+• Don’t use your smartphone number from your accounts, if possible.
 (If a phone number is needed, use a Google Voice number for your sensitive accounts.)

 • Use long, randomized, and unique passwords for each account.